Chapter 9

 The wind turned his breath into white wisps in the air.
 He rubbed his palms to keep them from freezing.
 The Sun was just a glow in the sky.

 He could hear people talking, some whispering, as most walked with someone else.
 There was gleeful laughing and somewhere, the loud rattling of pans on a blaze.
 The scent of Chinese food infiltrated his nose and his head turned to the restaurant right infront of the cafe.
 Asher stopped walking.
-A man with a face of concentration played with a wok, cradling it rashly on a low flame as its orange and red contents going up in waves in the air as hot steam blew from them to the rest of the town.
+A man with a face of concentration played with a wok, cradling it rashly on a low flame as its orange and red contents went up in waves in the air as hot steam blew from them to the rest of the town.
 He noticed people smiling as they walked by the man and his wok.
 The restaurant inside was filled with an audience that despite the time being an odd one for going out, made it look like a rush hour in the place.

 Asher felt something hard push his side, causing him to stumble to his right, only to be pushed to his left again.
 He fell over multiple times, only balancing himself before the next push as giggling children ran past him remorseless.

 “Hey, wait!”
 He yelled after them, running like an oversized yeti after humans.
 They did not stop, not until they reached an alleyway which led to the back door of a house.
 An old woman stood at the doorstep, a bag in her hands and huge round glasses on her small face as she slowly gave out a candy to each of the kids.
-Her wrinkled arms shaking and her figure hunched over.
+Her wrinkled arms shook and her figure hunched over.
 She smiled at Asher as he walked towards the crowd of children that had collected around her.
 She drew an orange wrapped candy out of her bag and pressed it to his chest.
-He only caught it before it dropped to the floor as the old woman went in for more candy, slapping away the hand of a kid with a missing tooth who had been trying to dive into the bag.
+He only caught it before it could drop to the floor as the old woman went in for more candy, slapping away the hand of a kid with a missing tooth who had been trying to dive into the bag.

 Asher smiled, putting the candy into his pocket as he turned to the kids, all of them busy talking or chewing- and mostly ignoring him as he tapped them or called out to them.
 He felt so stupid.

 “U-uh.
-Sorry.
-But did you know Rebecca Wright?
+Sorry, but did you know Rebecca Wright?
 Ever encountered her, or spoken to her?”

 The girl’s gaze softened.